bccp/nbodykit/docs/source/catalogs/overview.rst

 objects in the catalog.

-Often, the user will have the Cartesian coordinates stored as separate columns or have the object positions in terms of right ascension, declination, and redshift coordinates.
+Often, the user will have the Cartesian coordinates stored as separate columns or have the object coordinates in terms of right ascension, declination, and redshift.
 See :ref:`common-operations` for more details about how to construct the ``Position`` column for these cases.